Navigation

 bold

 The bold type typically refers to adding font weight to the content it's annotating.
-There are no supported attributes for this type.

 italics